ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/inlineStyleHelp.md

 * Multiple character styles can be applied to selected text.

-### Why it's important
+### About character styles

+* Character styles have a different purpose than paragraph formats.
+They are used at a lower level to highlight words or phrases within blocks of text.

+* Character styles, when used properly, help screen reader users better understand the types and meanings of lower-level stylistic changes within blocks of text.

+### Character styles vs. headings, lists and paragraph formats

 * Thinking in terms of headings, lists and paragraph formats first, and then using character styles to emphasize key words or phrases within text blocks, results in documents that are easier to read and understand.

-* Character styles, when used properly, help screen reader users better understand the types and meanings of lower-level stylistic changes within blocks of text.

 * When headings, lists and paragraph formats are considered as primary, and character styles secondary, many visual styling decisions can be avoided, as